RunestoneInteractive/pythonds/_sources/BasicDS/TheQueueAbstractDataType.rst

 The queue abstract data type is defined by the following structure and operations.
-A queue is structured, as described above, as an ordered collection of items which are added at one end, called the “rear,” and removed from the other end, called the “front.”
+A queue is structured, as described above, as an ordered collection of items which are added at one end, called the *rear*, and removed from the other end, called the *front*.
 Queues maintain a FIFO ordering property.
 The queue operations are given below.

 -  ``Queue()`` creates a new queue that is empty.
 It needs no parameters